IBM-Swift-Sunset/Kitura-Request/Readme.md

 ```

 #### Request parameters and parameters encoding
-You can also create a request with parameters by passing `[[String: Any]]` dictionary together with encoding method
+You can also create a request with parameters by passing `[[String: Any]]` array of dictionaries together with an encoding method:

 ```swift
 KituraRequest.request(method: .POST,